top of page

 • The human body is composed of deviations in the cycles of atoms.
 These processes create trees, flowers, oceans, and mountains.
 We are part of the world, and the world is within us.
 We are never truly alone.

-Do you want to make a horror movie?
+• Do you want to make a horror movie?
 Imagine that the Martians know how to bypass human consciousness.
 They have us under control.
 They treat us like a herd.
 They are using us like we use cows.
 Sometimes they make humans fight one another and watch the fighting, just for fun, like we watch cockfighting.
 How can we blame them for treating the level below them the way we treat the level below us?

-like you want to be treated by the levels above.
+• Treat the levels below you like you want to be treated by the levels above.

 Problems can have multiple solutions.

-Our food problem:
+Example: Our food problem.

 The best way to handle problems is not to drain the resources of the material world.
 We should aim to access higher levels of thinking.

 Our efforts to understand should lead to changes in our brains.
 That is the purpose of going to school.
 We learn how to learn.
 What matters most isn’t the number of books we read but the books that reshape our brains.
+The purpose of education is to increase consciousness.

 The unleashed power of the atom has changed everything except how we think.
-Therefore, we are heading toward a catastrophe beyond understanding.
-Humanity will need a new way of thinking if it hopes to survive.

 Albert Einstein

-“The day science begins to study non-physical phenomena, it will make more progress in one decade than in all the previous centuries of its existence.”
+it will make more progress in one decade than in all the previous centuries of its existence.” –

 Nikola Tesla.